TheMindVirus/pi4bdd/README.md

 ## Troubleshooting

+When copying the UEFI folder into an existing installation, \
+Please use your existing EFI folder and take a backup of the BCD file for Windows.

 Press ESC at boot after Rainbow Splash to Enter UEFI BIOS Settings. \
 Please make sure your settings match the following:
 ```